Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 In our quest to find the best PS4 headset, we are now taking a look at the SteelSeries Arctis 7.
 If you’re on the hunt for a headset for your Xbox and PC, you might be more interested in our Razer Carcharias (PC/Xbox) review.
-As more pieces of the new Arctis series of gaming headsets are released from SteelSeries’ stable, we’re finding out that the company which used to only be made for gamers might actually have a shot at impressing the audiophile set too.
-If you’re looking for the best wireless microphone headset, you may be in the right place.
+As more pieces of the new Arctis series of gaming headsets are released from SteelSeries’ stable, we’re finding out that the company, which used to only be made for gamers, might actually have a shot at impressing the audiophile set too.
+You may be in the right place if you’re looking for the best wireless microphone headset.
 But what is it exactly that sets these wireless gaming headphones apart from the hundreds of others on shelves today?
-If you love these headphones, may also want to take a look at our Steelseries Sibera v2 headset review and also our review of the best gaming headset.
+If you love these headphones, you may also want to take a look at our Steelseries Siberia v2 headset review and also our review of the best gaming headset.

 Read on in my SteelSeries Arctis 7 gaming headset review to find out!